robik/QForm/README.md

 ### About

-QForm is simple, Object-Oriented PHP library, for making and validating forms easier.
+QForm is simple, Object-Oriented PHP Form toolkit, which includes Form Building and validating.
+It's independent from CSS nor JS.
+Everything you need is PHP to create form.
-It's currently in development state and it should not be used in protuction yet and API can change pretty much.
+It's currently in development state and it should not be used in protuction yet, note that API can change pretty much.

 ### Requirements